jknight/DotNet.Config/README.md

 ## About

-DotNet.Config is a small but powerful configuration library for .NET.
+DotNet.Config is a small and powerful configuration library for .NET.
+It uses text-based configuration files that are simple and easy to edit for non-technical users.
+But for developers, it has the power to simply 'glue' configuration settings directly onto your classes using reflection, based on the convention of member variables in classes matching the names of configuration settings.

 ## Features